lcfr-eth/DumbMetamorphicFactory/README.md

 Modified to accept a constructor argument for demo purposes

 ### Factory.sol
-The Factory contract which is deployed via create2() using a specific salt.
+The Factory contract which is deployed via create2() using a salt.
-This contract has a deploy() method that allows for deploying contracts bytecode
+This contract has a deploy() method that allows for deploying contracts by supplying bytecode.

 ### DeployFactory.s.sol
 create2 deployment script for the Factory contract.